The Most Accurate and Reliable Pool Test Kits for Homeowners (Including Saltwater Pools!)

 • Does not test for calcium hardness (CH) or Cyanuric Acid (CYA) levels

 A much more affordable testing kit comes from Poolmaster.
-The 5-way DPD test kit can be used for chlorine and bromine users, and the color-coded tests are a bit easier to read than others.
+The 5-way test kit can be used for chlorine and bromine users, and the color-coded tests are a bit easier to read than others.

 As with the other tests, this kit comes with a very handy carrying case and an easy-to-understand set of directions for testing.